pascallaliberte/sharpen.page/_posts/2019-08-30-just-lucky-or-idea-solid.md

 ---
 layout: post
 title: "Was I Just Lucky or Is My Idea Solid?"
+description: "Was I just lucky, or is my idea solid?
+How to tell durable demand from a one-off win using buyer struggle and purchase stories."
 categories: jtbd
 tags: consulting discerning
 author: Pascal Laliberté